Rodenstock GmbH: Rodenstock GmbH (2000–2010)

 In 2002, the remaining business segment Eyewear was transferred from Optische Werke G. Rodenstock into the newly founded corporation Rodenstock GmbH.
 Due to considerable business difficulties in the US, the company faced a severe crisis in 2003.
 In the same year, investor group Permira bought into Rodenstock with a 49% share.
 In 2004, Permira increased its ownership share to 85%, the Rodenstock family still held 10%, while the management held the remaining 5%.
 Under Permira, comprehensive restructuring measures were implemented.

 In 2006, Permira sold its 85% share in Rodenstock to investment company Bridgepoint.
 Bridgepoint thus owned 95% of Rodenstock.
 The management still held the remaining 5%.
-In the same year, the company began tapping new market segments for opticians with its ImpressionIST service terminal.
-Also in 2006, Linos Photonics (which held the now-independent Rodenstock Precision Optics brand) was acquired by Qioptiq Group, based in Luxembourg, in 2006; the merger was completed in 2009.
+In the same year, the company began tapping new market segments for opticians with its service terminal.
+Also in 2006, Linos Photonics was acquired by Qioptiq Group, based in Luxembourg, in 2006; the merger was completed in 2009.

 Since 2009, Rodenstock has offered portfolios for progressive lenses.

-In June 2010, the German Federal Cartel Office imposed fines totalling €115m on the ZVA (German Association of Opticians and Optometrists) as well as several manufacturers of ophthalmic lenses as the result of illegal cartel agreements.
+In June 2010, the German Federal Cartel Office imposed fines totaling €115m on the ZVA (German Association of Opticians and Optometrists) as well as several manufacturers of ophthalmic lenses as the result of illegal cartel agreements.

 Rodenstock Precision Optics changed from being a brand of Qioptiq to Excelitas Technologies, a private equity firm, in 2013 after Qioptiq was acquired by Excelitas.
 These independent entities still operate with the same stylized "R" logo.

-Rodenstock Group (2010-to date)
+Rodenstock Group (since 2010)

-2012 saw the introduction of Eye Lens Technology – a type of ophthalmic lens that considers astigmatism adjustments as well as Listing's law for close proximity, enabling the manufacturer to calculate physiologically correct close-proximity refractive indices, thus taking full advantage of the spectacle wearer's eyesight.
+2012 saw the introduction of Eye Lens Technology, a type of ophthalmic lens that considers astigmatism adjustments as well as Listing's law for close proximity, thus taking full advantage of the spectacle wearer's eyesight.

-After 126 years next to the river Isar, Rodenstock moved its headquarters to Elsenheimerstraße in the west of Munich city.
+After 126 years next to the river Isar, Rodenstock moved its headquarters to Elsenheimerstraße in the west of Munich.

 In 2018, Rodenstock introduced the DNEye Pro technology to the market.

-2020 saw the introduction of B.I.G.
-VISION® FOR ALL, a new company philosophy.
-Rodenstock is measuring each eye based on thousands of data metrics.
-This data is then used for the production of biometric ophthalmic lenses.
+In, 2020 Rodenstock announced "B.I.G.
+VISION FOR ALL", a new company philosophy in which Rodenstock measures each eye based on thousands of data metrics.
+This data is then used for the production of so-called biometric ophthalmic lenses.

-In 2021, Apax Fonds announced the acquisition of the Rodenstock Group.
+In March 2021, Apax Partners acquired the Rodenstock Group.

-In 2022, Rodenstock will be offering a lens that is supported by artificial intelligence.

 Current product portfolio

-The company is currently dealing in the development, production and distribution of ophthalmic lenses and -frames, as well as sunglasses, sports eyewear, reading glasses, computer glasses, and driving glasses.
+The company is currently dealing in the development, production and distribution of ophthalmic lenses and frames, as well as sunglasses, sports eyewear, reading glasses, computer glasses, and driving glasses.

 Rodenstock distributes these products via its own brand Rodenstock as well as license brand Porsche Design.

 The company's range of products includes single vision lenses, progressive lenses, as well as tinted and photocromatic lenses.
 Furthermore, the company provides special products for antique lorgnettes, monocles, magnifying glasses, pince-nezes, or diving masks.